Timișoara: Early history

-The region bounded by the Mureș, the Tisza and the Danube was very fertile and offered favourable conditions for food and human livelihood yet in 4000 BC.
-Archeological remains attested the presence of a population of farmers, hunters and artisans, whose existence was favoured by mild climate, fertile soil and abundant water and forests.
+The southeastern part of the Pannonian Basin is bounded by the Mureș, the Tisza and the Danube; the region was very fertile and already offered favorable conditions for food and human livelihood in 4000 BC.
+Archeological remains attested the presence of a population of farmers, hunters and artisans, whose existence was favored by mild climate, fertile soil and abundant water and forests.

-The first identifiable civilisation in Banat were the Dacians who left traces of their past.
+The first identifiable civilization in Banat were the Dacians who left traces of their past.
 Several Romanian historians have advanced the idea that the current location of Timișoara corresponds to the Dacian settlement of Zurobara.
 Although its location is unknown, the coordinates given by geographer Ptolemy in Geographike Hyphegesis place it in the northwest of Banat.